-To the Board of Directors of the Free Will Baptist Foundation, Inc. Antioch.
-Tennessee al D. Collum, Jr., CPA
+To the Board of Directors of the Free Will Baptist Foundation, Inc. Antioch, Tennessee

 I have audited the accompanying financial statements of the Free Will Baptist Foundation, Inc., (a nonprofit organization), which comprise the statements of financial position as of December 31, 2014 and 2013, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.